 Cast iron skillet bread

-Homemade bread is such a sensory delight.
+Homemade bread is a sensory delight.
 The epitome of low impact living, a package-free and plastic-free alternative to traditional store-bought bread (which usually has loads of fillers).
 Making bread from scratch will give you an immense sense of accomplishment considering how dang easy it is!
-It’s also a great way to impress your friends / family when you have them over for dinner.
-(Nothing better than a simple butternut squash soup and fresh bread.)
-What makes homemade bread so approachable is my favorite cast iron skillet!
-I’m in love with my FINEX Cast Iron Skillet from Made Trade (Made Trade is run by two of my favorite people that are devoted to making ethical shopping simple).
-You can absolutely use whatever cast iron you have on hand, enameled or not, to make this bread.
-And you can also be certain that any piece from FINEX will last a lifetime.
-Heirloom kitchen pieces are essential when building a low impact kitchen practice.
-I want to pass down my cast iron at some point to…my dogs?
-So they can make me delicious cast iron skillet bread too.
+It’s also a great way to impress your friends + family when you have them over for dinner.
+(Nothing better than a butternut squash soup or potato + leek soup with fresh bread.)
+What makes homemade bread so approachable is using a reliable cast iron skillet!
+You can use just about any cast iron pan you have on hand, enameled or not, to make this bread.

 Jump to recipe